corefan/xenko-docs/en/manual/ui/ui-libraries.md

 ![Add UI library](media/add-ui-library.png)

-Game Studio adds the UI library to the asset view.
+Game Studio adds the UI library to the **asset view**.

 ![Added UI library](media/added-ui-library.png)

-### Create a UI library from a UI element
+Alternatively, to create a UI library from an existing UI element:

-1. Select the element or elements.
+1. Select the elements you want to create a UI library from.

 2. Right-click and select **Create library from selection**.

 ![Added UI library](media/create-library-from-selection.png)

-Game Studio creates a library with a copy of the element(s) you selected.
+Game Studio creates a library with a copy of the elements you selected.

 ## Assign a UI library in code